asand3r/ad2zbx/README.md

 - ldap3

 ## Features
-- Creating new users from given list of Active Directory groups
+- Create new users from given list of Active Directory groups
+- Update existing users from Active Directory